FOREVEREALIZE/zyp-anime-db/README.md

   * This Time specifies any moment in time within the Hour, Minute and Second specified.
 * Currently, ZDBTF only supports precision up to the Second.
 * All Times must be in the `UTC+00` (or `Exact UTC`) Timezone unless the Time ends with a ZDBTZF Formatted Timezone, not separated with a colon from the main Time.
 It is recommended to avoid setting Timezones as much as possible, because the Time will probably be replaced with it's `UTC+00` counterpart by someone else.

+### ZDB DateTime Format
+The ZDBDTF is a DateTime Format that is composed of three to four parts.
+These are the following:
+* The first part must be a ZDBDF Formatted Date which must **not** include a Timezone at the end.
+It also must be of maximum precision (AKA it must include all three parts).
+* The second part must be an `@`.
+* The third part must be a ZDBTF Formatted Time which must **not** include a Timezone at the end.
+It does not need to be of maximum precision (AKA it can omit some parts, but not all)
+* Both the Time and Date must be in the `UTC+00` (or `Exact UTC`) Timezone unless the Time ends with a ZDBTZF Formatted Timezone, not separated with a colon from the main DateTime.
+It is recommended to avoid setting Timezones as much as possible, because the DateTime will probably be replaced with it's `UTC+00` counterpart by someone else.
+The fact that there is only one Timezone also means both the Date and the Time must be in the same Timezone.